-The Corporation comprises 20 members including 15 Independent members, 2 Staff members, 2 Student members and the Principal/Chief Executive.
+The Corporation comprises up to 20 members including 15 Independent members, 2 Staff members, 2 Student members and the Principal/Chief Executive.
 The Clerk to the Corporation was Fatema Hussein.
-The overall attendance rate at Corporation Board meetings during 2021/22 was 75% against an attendance target of 80% due to unusually high sickness experienced during the period including affects of covid related absences.
+The overall attendance rate at Corporation Board and Committee meetings during 2022/23 was 78% against an attendance target of 80% due to sickness experienced during the period and unexpected work commitments for some members.
 The Members who served on the Corporation Board during the year and up to the date of signature of this Members Report were as follows: